Hot Tub Holidays

 Beginning of the month = Medium demand

-The 1st is public holiday.
-Expect the 2014 New Year and the run off into the first week in January to be a busy period.
+The 1st is a public holiday.
+Expect the 2020 New Year and the run off into the first week in January to be a relatively busy period, especially as Schools are closed.
+Also, many lodges and cottages are seeing increased demand for the up and coming Valentine’s weekend.

 Mid to late of the month = High demand